biojava/biojava.github.io/_wikis/DazzleQuickStartGuide.md

 -   Right click on the "tomcat 5.5..." server in the servers tab in the bottom window of eclipse and choose start.
--   if you navigate to <http://localhost:8080/TutorialDazzleTest/> in a internet browser you should now see a list of das sources!!!???
+-   If you navigate to <http://localhost:8080/TutorialDazzleTest/> in a internet browser you should now see a list of das sources!!!???

 <!-- -->